ryantd42/NY-Legislative-Git/2023/A7256A-2023/bill.md

  retirement, [shall] MAY retire after the completion of twenty-five years of total creditable service.
 Application therefor  may  be  filed  in  a manner similar to that provided in section seventy of this article.
-Upon completion  of  AT  LEAST  twenty-five  years  of  such service and upon retirement, each such member shall receive  a  pension  which,  together with  an  annuity  which shall be the actuarial equivalent of [his] SUCH
+Upon

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10299-02-3
+  LBD10299-04-4
- A. 7256  2
+ A. 7256--A  2

- MEMBER'S accumulated contributions at the time of  [his]  SUCH  MEMBER'S retirement  and  an additional pension which is the actuarial equivalent of the reserve-for-increased-take-home-pay to which [he] SUCH MEMBER may then  be entitled shall be sufficient to provide [him] SUCH MEMBER  with a retirement allowance equal to one-half of [his]  SUCH  MEMBER'S  final
+ completion  of  AT  LEAST  twenty-five  years  of  such service and upon retirement, each such member shall receive  a  pension  which,  together with  an  annuity  which shall be the actuarial equivalent of [his] SUCH MEMBER'S  accumulated  contributions  at the time of [his] SUCH MEMBER'S retirement and an additional pension which is the  actuarial  equivalent of the reserve-for-increased-take-home-pay to which [he] SUCH MEMBER may then  be entitled shall be sufficient to provide [him] SUCH MEMBER  with a retirement allowance equal to one-half of [his]  SUCH  MEMBER'S  final